≥90% of participants will understand evidence-based guidelines for caring for pregnant women with diabetes.

 However, 20% of women with gestational diabetes do not have any risk factors.

 For women who are obese, losing more than 10 pounds may decrease the risk of gestational diabetes.
-Regular exercise, a healthy diet, and smoking cessation may all improve health and decrease the risk of diabetes.4
+Regular exercise, a healthy diet, and smoking cessation may all improve health and decrease the risk of diabetes (Zhang, 2015).

 Glucose monitoring in pregnancy is important to determine the need for medications and prevent complications.
 Generally, fasting and postprandial glucose monitoring are recommended.
-The postprandial sugars may be done at 1 or 2 hours after the meal, depending on providers.
-Target glucose levels are fasting blood glucose values < 95 mg/dL and postprandial blood glucose values < 140 mg/dL at 1 hour and < 120 mg/dL at 2 hours.3
+Depending on providers, the postprandial sugars may be done 1 or 2 hours after the meal.
+Target glucose levels are fasting blood glucose values < 95 mg/dL and postprandial blood glucose values < 140 mg/dL at 1 hour and < 120 mg/dL at 2 hours (CPB, 2018).

 Medications used to treat gestational diabetes are insulin, metformin, or glyburide.
 ACOG recommends insulin as the treatment of choice.
 Many patients who begin oral therapy will require insulin.
-Insulin dose should be started at 0.7-1.0 units/kg daily, and the dosage should be divided long-acting or intermediate-acting insulin.3 The Society for Maternal-Fetal Medicine (SMFM) believes that metformin is a safe and reasonable first line of treatment.6
+The insulin dose should be started at 0.7-1.0 units/kg daily, and the dosage should be divided into long-acting or intermediate-acting insulin (CPB, 2018).
+The Society for Maternal-Fetal Medicine (SMFM) believes that metformin is a safe and reasonable first line of treatment (SMFM, 2018).

 For all women with poor glucose control on medication without co-morbidities, weekly fetal monitoring should begin at 32 weeks or earlier if other co-morbidities exist.
-There is no consensus for fetal monitoring for women who are well controlled through diet, but should start at > 32 weeks and include amniotic fluid volume assessment due to the risk of polyhydramios.3
+There is no consensus for fetal monitoring for women well controlled through diet but should start at > 32 weeks and include amniotic fluid volume assessment due to the risk of polyhydramnios (CPB, 2018).

 Women with gestational diabetes whose glucose is well controlled by diet should be delivered after 39 weeks and can wait up to 40 weeks 6 days with antepartum testing.
 A woman who is well controlled on medication should deliver at 39 weeks 0 days to 39 weeks 6 days.
-A woman with poorly controlled diabetes may be recommended to deliver between 37 weeks 0 days and 38 weeks 6 days with delivery between 34 weeks 0 days and 36 weeks 6 days reserved for failure of in-hospital glycemic control or abnormal fetal testing.
-A patient with an estimated fetal weight ≥ 4500 should be counseled regarding the risks and benefits of a scheduled cesarean section.3 During labor, women with gestational diabetes should be monitored and maintain good glycemic control to prevent newborn hypoglycemia after delivery.
+A woman with poorly controlled diabetes may be recommended to deliver between 37 weeks 0 days and 38 weeks 6 days, with delivery between 34 weeks 0 days and 36 weeks 6 days reserved for failure of in-hospital glycemic control or abnormal fetal testing.
+A patient with an estimated fetal weight ≥ 4500 should be counseled regarding a scheduled cesarean section (CPB, 2018).
+Women with gestational diabetes should be monitored during labor and maintain good glycemic control to prevent newborn hypoglycemia after delivery.

 Gestational diabetes can have serious consequences for the mother and the fetus.
-There is an increased risk of preeclampsia, polyhydramnios, macrosomia, maternal and infant birth trauma, operative delivery (cesarean, instrumental), and hypoglycemia.7 Good glycemic control can help to prevent these complications.
-Women with gestational diabetes also have an increased risk of developing diabetes later in life.
+There is an increased risk of preeclampsia, polyhydramnios, macrosomia, maternal and infant birth trauma, operative delivery (cesarean, instrumental), and hypoglycemia (GPD, 2020).
+Good glycemic control can help to prevent these complications.
+Women with gestational diabetes also have an increased risk of developing diabetes later.

-Women with pregestational diabetes should be well-controlled prior to getting pregnant with a planned pregnancy.
-Women with an unplanned pregnancy should regulate their glucose as soon as possible.
-Women who have hemoglobin A1C levels of < 6 to 6.5 percent early in pregnancy have the lowest rates of fetal complications, such as miscarriage and congenital anomalies.8
+Women with pregestational diabetes should be well-controlled before getting pregnant with a planned pregnancy.
+Women with unplanned pregnancies should regulate their glucose as soon as possible.
+Women who have hemoglobin A1C levels of < 6 to 6.5 percent early in pregnancy have the lowest rates of fetal complications, such as miscarriage and congenital anomalies (CPB, 2018b).

-Glucose monitoring for these women is similar to the gestational diabetic.
-Fasting sugars, pre-prandial and/or postprandial sugars, as well as hemoglobin A1C levels are important for these women.
-Women with pregestational diabetes who are on oral treatment should be switched to insulin treatment, and women who were already on insulin will need a modification to their regimen.8
+Glucose monitoring for these women is similar to that of gestational diabetes.
+Fasting sugars, pre-prandial or postprandial sugars, and hemoglobin A1C levels are important for these women.
+Women with pregestational diabetes who are on oral treatment should be switched to insulin treatment, and women who were already on insulin will need a modification to their regimen (CPB, 2018b).

 Women with pregestational diabetes should have renal function assessed throughout the pregnancy.
 These women are also at risk for thyroid dysfunction.
-Cardiac function may need to be monitored, as well as eye exams to monitor for retinopathy.
-Preeclampsia is also a concern, and low dose aspirin may be prescribed to try to prevent it.
+Cardiac function may need to be monitored, and eye exams to monitor for retinopathy.
+Preeclampsia is also a concern, and low-dose aspirin may be prescribed to prevent it.

 Fetal risks include miscarriage and congenital malformations early in pregnancy.
 Neural tube defects and congenital heart disease are higher in this population.
 Fetal demise is rare due to increased surveillance and improved glycemic control for these women.
 Polyhydramnios is another risk for the fetus.
 An increased amount of amniotic fluid could cause complications such as a cord prolapse if the woman’s water breaks.

 Diabetic ketoacidosis is a life-threatening emergency that may occur probably due to increased insulin resistance.
 Symptoms of diabetic ketoacidosis may include abdominal pain, nausea and vomiting, and altered sensorium.
-Treatment includes hydration and intravenous insulin.8
+Treatment includes hydration and intravenous insulin (CPB, 2018b).

-Usually, monitoring is weekly beginning at 32 weeks, although this may begin earlier, and increased to twice weekly at 36 weeks gestation.
+Usually, weekly monitoring begins at 32 weeks, although this may begin earlier and increase to twice weekly at 36 weeks gestation.
 Fetal growth is monitored closely because these fetuses may grow large for gestational age (LGA).
-LGA fetuses increase the risk of a long labor, shoulder dystocia, operative delivery, maternal and infant birth trauma, and perinatal death.8 The newborn is at risk for hypoglycemia.
+LGA fetuses increase the risk of long labor, shoulder dystocia, operative delivery, maternal and infant birth trauma, and perinatal death (CPB, 2018b).
+The newborn is at risk for hypoglycemia.
 Preterm labor is also a higher risk.
-Fetuses born prior to 34 weeks, whether due to preterm labor or a planned early delivery, should received glucocorticoids to promote fetal lung maturity.
+Fetuses born prior to 34 weeks, whether due to preterm labor or a planned early delivery, should receive glucocorticoids to promote fetal lung maturity.

 ACOG recommends delivery at 39 weeks 0 days to 39 weeks 6 days.
-A woman with poorly controlled diabetes or vascular disease should deliver between 36 weeks 0 days and 38 weeks 6 days.8 Women with pregestational diabetes also require strict glycemic control during labor.
+A woman with poorly controlled diabetes or vascular disease should deliver between 36 weeks 0 days and 38 weeks 6 days (CPB, 2018b).
+Women with pregestational diabetes also require strict glycemic control during labor.
 A titratable insulin drip with frequent glucose monitoring is usually recommended for good control.

 Diabetes is a serious medical condition that can occur before or during pregnancy and cause complications for the woman and the fetus.
-It is important that pregnant women with gestational or pregestational diabetes receive close monitoring, both for the woman’s glucose and for the fetus.
+Pregnant women with gestational or pregestational diabetes must receive close monitoring for the woman’s glucose and the fetus.

 A.K. is a 23-year-old diabetic woman with an unplanned pregnancy who does not receive prenatal care until 28 weeks gestation.
 When she sees her doctor, her hemoglobin A1C result is 8.5%, revealing that she has had poor glycemic control.
 Her BP is 138/92, pulse 88, Resp 18.
 She has felt the baby moving and denies any other complications, such as bleeding.
 She does complain of bilateral foot neuropathy.